timtim-hub/website-domain-scraper/README.md

 - Collects all external links and extracts their domains
 - Saves the unique domains to a text file
 - Respects server load with configurable delay between requests
-- Command-line interface with customizable options
+- Multiple configuration options (command-line, config file)
+- Automatic output file naming

 ## Installation